An Ideal for Living

-An Ideal for Living is the first EP by the English post-punk band Joy Division.
-It was released in 1978 by the band's own label, Enigma, shortly after the group changed its name from Warsaw.
+An Ideal for Living is the first record by the English rock band Joy Division.
+The EP was released on 3 June 1978 through the band's own label, Enigma, shortly after the group changed their name from Warsaw.
+The recording took place in Oldham in December 1977.
+The original 7-inch record cover features a blond Hitler Youth member beating a drum.